NASA has completed its rocket engine test series for its upcoming missions to the Moon and Mars.

 The test was initially delayed due to impacts from Hurricane Ida, which struck the Gulf Coast region on August 29.

 NASA is building SLS as the world’s most powerful rocket.
-Four RS-25 engines, along with a pair of solid rocket boosters, will help power SLS at launch.
+Four RS-25 engines and a pair of solid rocket boosters will help power SLS at launch.
 Firing simultaneously, the engines will generate a combined 1.6 million pounds of thrust at liftoff and 2 million pounds during ascent.

 With Artemis, NASA will land the first woman and the first person of color on the lunar surface and establish long-term exploration at the Moon in preparation for human missions to Mars.

 SLS and the Orion spacecraft, along with the commercial human landing system and the Gateway in orbit around the Moon, are NASA’s backbone for deep space exploration.
 The agency is working towards the launch of the Artemis I uncrewed flight test in the upcoming months, which will pave the way for future missions.